Zlkcyber/megafin/README.md

 ![banner](image.png)

 ## Features
+- **For Now its not support Multy accounts** There have been added rate limited request to server
 - **Register New Wallets**: Create multiple Ethereum wallets and register them on the Megafin platform.
 - **Load Existing Tokens**: Load pre-existing tokens and verify their validity.
 Automatically re-authenticate expired tokens.
 - **Captcha Solving Integration**: Uses an external API key to solve captchas for wallet registration.